 17. Ask Questions

-The vision stays in their head and favors your chances.
+The vision stays in their head and favours your chances.
 Don’t ask questions for the sake of asking them.
 Ask questions which bother you.
 During your research, jot down the points you need to ask in the interview.

 18. End the Interview on a Positive Note